reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 ```

-Here we have added the `@SchedulerLock` annotation to the `computePrice`.
+Here we have added the `@SchedulerLock` annotation to the `computePrice()` method.
 Only methods annotated with the `@SchedulerLock` annotation are locked, the library ignores all other scheduled tasks.
 We have also specified a name for the lock as `myscheduledTask`.
 We can execute only one task with the same name at the same time.

 ## Conditions for using Distributed Job Scheduler Quartz

 [Quartz Scheduler](http://www.quartz-scheduler.org) is an open-source distributed job scheduler that provides many enterprise-class features like support for JTA transactions and clustering.

-Among its main capabilities is Job Persistence support to an external database that is very useful for resuming failed jobs as well as for reporting purposes.
+Among its main capabilities is job persistence support to an external database that is very useful for resuming failed jobs as well as for reporting purposes.

 Clustering is another key feature of Quartz that can be used for Fail-safe and/or Load Balancing.

 Spring Scheduler is preferred when we want to implement a simple form of job scheduling like executing methods on a bean every X seconds, or on a cron schedule without worrying about any side-affects of retstarting jobs after failures.

-On the other hand, if we need clustering along with support for Job Persistence then Quartz is a better alternative.
+On the other hand, if we need clustering along with support for job persistence then Quartz is a better alternative.

 ## Conclusion

 Here is a list of major points from the tutorial for quick reference:

 1. Scheduling is part of the core module, so we do not need to add any dependencies.
 2. Scheduling is not enabled by default.
-We explicitly enable scheduling by adding the `@enableScheduling` annotation to a Spring configuration class.
+We explicitly enable scheduling by adding the `@EnableScheduling` annotation to a Spring configuration class.
 3. We can make the scheduling conditional on a property so that we can enable and disable scheduling by setting the property.
-3. We create scheduled jobs by decorating a method with the `@scheduled` annotation.
+3. We create scheduled jobs by decorating a method with the `@Scheduled` annotation.
 4. Only methods with `void` return type and zero parameters can be converted into scheduled jobs by adding `@Scheduled` annotation.
-5. We set the interval of executing by specifying the `fixedRate` or `fixedDelay` attribute in the `@scheduled` annotation.
+5. We set the interval of executing by specifying the `fixedRate` or `fixedDelay` attribute in the `@Scheduled` annotation.
 6. We can choose to delay the first execution of the method by specifying the interval using the `initialDelay` attribute.
 7. We can deploy multiple Scheduler Instances using the ShedLock library which ensures only one instance to run at a time by using a locking mechanism in a shared database.
-8. We can use a Distributed Job Scheduler: Quartz to address more complex scenarios of scheduling like resuming failed jobs, and reporting.
+8. We can use a Distributed Job Scheduler like Quartz to address more complex scenarios of scheduling like resuming failed jobs, and reporting.